Code of Ethics

-1. Complaints and suspected violations are assigned a case number.
+- Complaints and suspected noncompliance with the Code of Ethics are assigned a case number.

-2. Identity of members involved in complaints and suspected violations and access to EPC files is restricted to the following:
+- Identity of members involved in complaints and suspected noncompliance cases and access to EPC files is restricted to the following:

-a.
-One copy will be sent to the Ethical Practices Committee chair or member designated by the Chair.
+- One copy will be sent to the Ethical Practices Committee Chair or member designated by the Chair.

-4. Communications shall be sent to the members involved in complaints by the Academy office via certified or registered mail, after review by Legal Counsel.
+- Communications shall be sent to the members involved in complaints by the Academy office via certified or registered mail, after review by Legal Counsel, as needed.

-6. Complete records generally shall be maintained at the Academy Central Records Repository for a period of five years.
+- Complete records generally shall be maintained at the Academy Central Records repository for a period of five years.

 - Records will be destroyed five years after a member receives a sanction less than suspension, or five years after the end of a suspension, or after membership is reinstated.

 - Records of membership revocations for persons who have not returned to membership status will be maintained indefinitely.